 For the Techies out there, the URI schema for an Origin looks like this:

-Once the required information is added, click "submit" to save the record.
+Once the required information is added, click "Create Origin" to save the record.

 Under “Show Advanced Options” you will find options that vary depending on the protocol selected.